EnlighterJS/Plugin.WordPress/readme.txt

 = I miss some features / I found a bug =
 Write a message to [Andi Dittrich](http://andidittrich.de/contact) (andi DOT dittrich AT a3non DOT O R G) or open a [New Issue on GitHub](https://github.com/AndiDittrich/WordPress.Enlighter/issues)
 == Changelog ==

+= 2.12-BETA =
+* Added: New robust and fault-tolerant `LowLevel Shortcode Handler` to avoid issues with wpautop filter and unescaped html characters (text mode)
+* Added: Option to disable Enlighter shortcodes
+* Added: Option to use the old/legacy Shortcode handler
+* Added: Shortcode Processor state to the SystemInformation sidebar
+* Bugfix: Theme Customizer was not able to modify the special-line-highlighting-color of codeblocks **without** line-numbers - thanks to [CraigMcKenna on GitHub](https://github.com/AndiDittrich/WordPress.Enlighter/issues/24)
+* Bugfix: MooTools < 1.5.1 [#2705](https://github.com/mootools/mootools-core/pull/2705) will throw the javascript error `The specified value "t" is not a valid email address` - [updated to v1.6.0](http://mootools.net/blog/2016/01/14/mootools-1-6-0-release) - thanks to [ lots0logs on GitHub](https://github.com/AndiDittrich/WordPress.Enlighter/issues/25)
+* Changed: Moved Language Shortcode options from advanced settings to standard options
+* Replaced: the low-level PHP based ObjectCache by the [WordPress Transient API](https://codex.wordpress.org/Transients_API)
+* Dependencies: Updated MooTools to [v1.6.0](http://mootools.net/blog/2016/01/14/mootools-1-6-0-release)
+* Deprecated: The "WpAutoP" Filter Priority setting will be removed in the future - the new LowLevel Shortcode Handler will avoid wpautop issues!

 = 2.11 =
 * Bugfix: the default option of "Enlighter Config" is now set to "inline" - this may avoid highlighting when upgrading to 2.10 - I apologize for the inconvenience - thanks to [ciambellino on GitHub](https://github.com/AndiDittrich/WordPress.Enlighter/issues/21)